Judge blocks New York City law requiring Airbnb to hand over user data

 New York City’s law department could not immediately be reached for comment.

-Airbnb allows users to list their homes for rent on the internet.
-The company’s critics in New York and other major cities say the service contributes to high housing costs.
+Airbnb allows users to lease or sublease their homes to guests through an online service.
+The company’s critics in New York and other major cities say the service contributes to high housing costs and overcrowding.

+In 2010, in an effort to address those concerns, the state of New York passed a law banning apartment rentals for periods of less than 30 days unless a permanent resident remains in the apartment.
+New York City also bans short-term apartment rentals in many cases.

+The new city law, which was passed last July and was scheduled to take effect next month, aimed to help the city identify Airbnb listings that ran afoul of the short-term rental laws.

+Engelmayer said in Thursday’s ruling that the companies were likely to prevail in their argument.
+He said the scope of the information required by the law was “breathtaking,” encompassing “virtually all monthly information the service receives from each user.”

-The judge will not enter a final ruling until later in the litigation, after both sides have exchanged evidence.
-(Reporting By Brendan Pierson in New York)
+The judge will not enter a final ruling until later in the case, after both sides have exchanged evidence.